oDanz/credijusto-take-home/README.md

 ```

 ## Notes
-Fixer free tier only allows conversions from GPB to MXN.
+- Fixer free tier only allows conversions from GPB to MXN.
+- The fixer and banxico tokens are not included in the .env file.